 Kava (also known as Kava Kava) is an anti-anxiety herb that many believe is one of the most effective, natural ways to control anxiety.
 You'll want to talk to a doctor before taking kava as it can interact with other medications and alcohol, but kava has nutrients known as kavalactones that are very effective at regulating the way you experience anxiety and promoting greater levels of relaxation without any addiction risk.

 6. Learn How to Trick Your Anxious Thinking

 Anxiety doesn't come out of the blue.
-When you have anxiety attacks, it's often because your mind has a tendency to spiral into negative thoughts - often without your control.
-Sometimes you can control this anxiety by keeping these thoughts at bay, and learning to dismiss triggers that cause you anxiety.
+When you have anxiety attacks, it's often because your mind tends to spiral into negative thoughts - often without your control.
+Sometimes you can control this anxiety by keeping these thoughts at bay and learning to dismiss triggers that cause you anxiety.